 - 1. Navigate to Admin Tools > General Settings > Global Attributes . - 2.
-Select the Attribute Support International Addresses Value and select the value Yes on Support International Addresses.
+Click the attribute Support International Addresses and choose Yes in the Support International Addresses field.

 Rock will now display the inputs required for storing international addresses.
 It will also display addresses in an internationally-friendly way.